g0hww/ghpsdr3-kx3-server/README.md

 listening mode in QtRadio, you can probably make QSOs using QtRadio as the receiver.
 - To use fldigi with QtRadio and the KX3, with Pulse Audio Volume Control (pavucontrol) you can have fldigi listen to the output of QtRadio and transmit to the soundcard interface to your KX3 directly.
+ - Configure the KX3 to use a baud rate of 38400 for CAT control.